 The face value of the Equity Shares is ₹10.
-The Floor Price of Equity Shares is ₹ [•] per Equity Share and the Cap Price is ₹[•] per Equity Share.
-The Anchor Investor Offer Price is ₹[•] per Equity Share.
-The Offer Price, Price Band and minimum Bid Lot for the Offer will be decided by our Company and the Selling Shareholders in consultation with the BRLMs, and advertised in all editions of the English national daily newspaper, The Financial Express, all editions of the Hindi national daily newspaper Jansatta, and the Mumbai edition of Navshakti, the Marathi daily newspaper (Marathi being the regional language of Maharashtra, where our Registered Office is located), each with wide circulation, at least two Working Days prior to the Bid / Offer Opening Date and shall be made available to the Stock Exchanges for the purpose of uploading on their websites.
-The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, shall be determined by our Company and the Selling Shareholders in consultation with the BRLMs, after the Bid / Offer Closing Date, on the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.
+The Floor Price of Equity Shares is ₹695 per Equity Share and the Cap Price is ₹735 per Equity Share.
+The Anchor Investor Offer Price is ₹735 per Equity Share.
+The Offer Price, Price Band and minimum Bid Lot for the Offer was decided by our Company and the Selling Shareholders in consultation with the BRLMs, and was advertised in all editions of the English national daily newspaper, The Financial Express, all editions of the Hindi national daily newspaper Jansatta, and the Mumbai edition of Navshakti, the Marathi daily newspaper (Marathi being the regional language of Maharashtra, where our Registered Office is located), each with wide circulation, at least two Working Days prior to the Bid / Offer Opening Date and was made available to the Stock Exchanges for the purpose of uploading on their websites.
+The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, was pre-filled in the Bid cum Application Forms available at the websites of the Stock Exchanges.
+The Offer Price was determined by our Company and the Selling Shareholders in consultation with the BRLMs, after the Bid / Offer Closing Date, on the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.